 The typical presentation includes left upper quadrant pain, abdominal distension, and hypotension.
 Left shoulder pain may occur due to diaphragmatic irritation.

 Evaluate the abdomen for external signs of trauma such as abrasions, lacerations, contusions, and seatbelt sign.
 The absence of these external findings does not exclude intra-abdominal injury.
 Up to 10% to 20% of patients with intra-abdominal injury may not have these findings upon examination.
 An initial examination on arrival may not show tenderness, rigidity, or distention.
 Therefore, it may not be sufficiently sensitive nor specific enough to identify a splenic injury.

 The presentation of splenic injury depends upon associated internal hemorrhage.
-Patients may present with hypovolemic shock manifesting tachycardia, and hypotension.
-Other findings include tenderness in the upper left quadrant, generalized peritonitis, or referred pain to the left shoulder (Kehr's sign).
+Patients may present with hypovolemic shock manifesting tachycardia and hypotension.
+Other findings include tenderness in the upper left quadrant, generalized peritonitis, or referred pain in the left shoulder (Kehr's sign).
 This is a rare finding, which should increase the suspicion of splenic injury.
 Some patients may have pleuritic left-sided chest pain.
 Physical examination may be limited by decreased mental status or distracting injuries.
-Upon initial evaluation, a splenic injury which is contained may have few symptoms.
+Upon initial evaluation, a splenic injury that is contained may have few symptoms.

 Focused Assessment with Sonography for Trauma (FAST)